Why should my congregation become a member?

 What difference does it make?

-Though it may not feel like much, affirming your membership connects you with thousands of Michiganders and tens of thousands of others affiliated with 39 other state IPLs.
-Our collective and coordinated actions– from advocacy campaigns to Earth Day activities– DO make an impact.
+Affirming your membership connects you with thousands of Michiganders and tens of thousands of others affiliated with 39 other state IPLs.
+Our collective and coordinated actions– from advocacy campaigns to Earth Day activities– make an impact!

 Your participation is also symbolic.
 Congregations who publicly celebrate the actions they’ve taken to become better stewards of Creation, or who speak about the importance of Earth care as a part of their faith identities, show their communities what they stand for.
 And by sharing your stories with us, you help inspire and equip other congregations to bring their energy to this cause.